-If you would like to understand how GORE-TEX shoes work, it is good to be aware of the way a GTX-shoe is made.
+If you would like to understand how GORE-TEX shoes work, it is good to be aware of the way it is made.
 When you understand the way in which the different layers interact, quite a few things will become clearer to you.
-The basic construction of the three types of GORE-shoes (Gore-Tex Extended Comfort, Gore-Tex Performance Comfort and Gore-Tex Insulated Comfort) is identical.
-I’ll explain it using Gore-Tex Performance Comfort shoes as an example.
+The basic construction of the three types of GORE-shoes (GORE-TEX Extended Comfort, GORE-TEX Performance Comfort and GORE-TEX Insulated Comfort) is identical.
+I’ll explain it using GORE-TEX Performance Comfort shoes as an example.

 Please note: GORE-TEX itself does not produce any shoes.
 This part is done by manufacturers such as Garmont, La Sportiva, Salewa, Scarpa, The North Face or Salomon, among others.
 GORE ‘only’ provides the expertise of how to develop and produce the membranes.

-The Gore-Tex membrane is the third layer from the outside.
+The GORE-TEX membrane is the third layer from the outside.
 It is below the upper material (such as leather) and a protective knit.
-Between your foot and the Gore-tex is a insulation layer and the lining.
+Between your foot and the GORE-TEX is an insulation layer and the lining.

 The membrane stops water from the outside from getting into the shoe.
 This means that the shoe is waterproof.
 At the same, however, sweat is transferred to the outside.
-Explanation: The size of the tiny drops that make up the moisture inside the shoe is significantly smaller than that of water drops.
+Explanation: the size of the tiny drops that make up the moisture inside the shoe is significantly smaller than that of water drops.
 The framework of the membrane is constructed like a grid, through which the internal moisture can make its way to the outside.
 The much larger water drops, however, do not fit through.
-We will use one of our own products to explain how this works exactly.
 The two outer layers basically function to protect the membrane.
 Of course the outer material gives the shoe its look and significantly influences its breathability.